Other commentary from the latest births data can be found on the following pages:Nôl i'r tabl cynnwys

 The registration of births is a service carried out by the Local Registration Service in partnership with the General Register Office (GRO), in England and Wales.
 Birth registration is linked to the NHS birth notification within the Office for National Statistics (ONS) to obtain the age of the mother where this was missing on the birth registration.
 It also enables the analysis of further characteristics such as birthweight, ethnicity of the baby and gestation of live births.

-More quality and methodology information on strengths, limitations, appropriate uses, and how the data were created is available in the Birth statistics QMI.
+More quality and methodology information (QMI) on strengths, limitations, appropriate uses, and how the data were created is available in our Birth statistics QMI.

-Delays in birth registrations because of the coronavirus (COVID-19) pandemic have affected 2020 data.
-In normal circumstances, births should be registered within 42 days and our annual data extract only includes births registered before 25 February.
+Delays in birth registrations because of the coronavirus pandemic affected 2020 and 2021 data; in normal circumstances, births should be registered within 42 days, and our annual data extract only includes births registered before 25 February.

 Birth registration services in England and Wales were temporarily suspended in March 2020.
-From June 2020, registrations services restarted where it was safe to do so.
-In line with the Office for National Statistics' (ONS') response on COVID-19 and the production of statistics during the coronavirus pandemic, we have been monitoring the implications of any delays in births registrations.
-In 2020, 42% of registrations came in after 42 days (the usual legal limit).
-Therefore, we decided to include all births registered up to 12 August 2021 in the 2020 dataset to ensure that our birth statistics for 2020 are as complete as possible and comparable with previous years.
-For more information, please see Births in England and Wales explained: 2020 article and our User guide to birth statistics methodology.Nôl i'r tabl cynnwys
+From June 2020, registration services restarted where it was safe to do so.
+In 2020, 42% of registrations came in after 42 days (the usual legal limit) and in 2021, 26% came in after 42 days.
+Therefore, we decided to include all births registered up to 12 August 2021 in the 2020 dataset and all births up to 15 May 2022 in the 2021 dataset to ensure that our birth statistics are as complete as possible and comparable with previous years.
+For more information, please see our Births in England and Wales explained: 2020 article and our User guide to birth statistics methodology.Nôl i'r tabl cynnwys

 Our User guide to birth statistics methodology provides further information on data quality, legislation and procedures relating to conceptions, and includes a glossary of terms.